7 Interest-Bearing Accounts To Consider

 These accounts should not be confused with money market mutual funds, which are not insured.
 Instead, a money market fund is a mutual fund sponsored by an investment company rather than a bank that invests in money market securities.

-Online banks have higher rates above the national average, but you need to review the details of their offer.
+Online banks offer higher rates than the national average, but you need to review the details of their offers.

 Certificates of Deposit (CDs)